CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/inspirations/cauldron.md

         transform()
         ```

     - `#!groovy SoundEvent`.
 Sets the sound played when the recipe is crafted.
 Requires not null.
-(Default `null`).

         ```groovy
         sound(String)
         sound(SoundEvent)
         ```

     - `#!groovy int`.
 Sets the level of fluid in the cauldron, where each bottle is a single level.
 Requires greater than or equal to 0 and less than or equal to `InspirationsRegistry.getCauldronMax()`.
+(Default `0`).

         ```groovy
         levels(int)
         ```

     - `#!groovy Boolean`.
 Sets if the cauldon must be boiling, requiring fire or another heat source beneath.
+(Default `false`).

         ```groovy
         boiling()
         boiling(Boolean)
         ```

     - `#!groovy PotionType`.
 Sets the input potion type.
 Requires not null.
-(Default `null`).

         ```groovy
         inputPotion(PotionType)
         ```

     - `#!groovy PotionType`.
 Sets the output potion type.
 Requires not null.
-(Default `null`).

         ```groovy
         outputPotion(PotionType)